chrisspiegl/ControlThemAll/README.md

 # ControlThemAll

+**IMPORTANT:** This is no longer developed as I have moved on to other solutions / no longer needing this codebase!

+## Previous Readme

 Control your [ATEM Mini](https://crsp.li/ATEMMiniLineup) (and more) with a Midi Controll Surface such as the [Behringer X-Touch Mini](https://crsp.li/xtouchmini) (and probably more in the future).

 ## Development Status